 Safety Tip:

-2. Aluminium
+2. Aluminum

 In this material, you come across two choices:

-- Aluminium cookware
+- Aluminum cookware

-- Anodized Aluminum cookware
+- Anodized Aluminum Cookware

 3. Ceramic